About the service

-- The team will help to support people in maintaining their health independence
+- The team will help to support people in maintaining their health and independence

-- We can provide support to navigate health and social care systems
+- They can provide support to navigate health and social care systems

-- Provide links to social groups in their local area
+- Provide links to social groups in the local area

 - The team helps people to better understanding their general health and behaviour and the ways in which it can have a positive and negative effect on health and wellbeing